Ohme Home Pro review

 User Experience 5/5

-For a long time the Ohme Intelligent Wall Charger reigned supreme when it came to home charging thanks to its app functionality and smart charging.
+For a long time, the Ohme Intelligent Wall Charger reigned supreme in the home electric car charging space thanks to its app functionality and smart charging.
 That was then.
-Now there's a host of new EV chargers on the block, how will Ohme's new Home Pro unit stack up?
+Now there is a host of new EV chargers on the market.
+So how does Ohme’s new Home Pro unit stack up?
 Find out in our Ohme Home Pro review.

 Ohme Charger Overview

-Sure, it wasn't the best looking device at the time but it was unfussy and low cost.
-But importantly Ohme's free mobile app had the best software on the market enabling EV drivers to take advantage of innovative energy tariffs, such as Octopus Agile, and save money on their EV charging with ease.
+It was not the best-looking device, but it was simple, affordable, and crucially came with the best app software available at the time.
+Ohme’s free app allowed EV drivers to take advantage of innovative tariffs such as Octopus Agile and save money on charging with ease.

 The EV charger market has changed

-As the name suggests, it’s the “pro” version of the now entry-level Ohme Home EV charger.
-It has a completely new design, new hardware features, most obvious of which is the colour interactive LCD screen, but otherwise incorporates the same, and still brilliant, software.
+As the name suggests, it is the “pro” version of the discontinued Ohme Home EV charger.
+It features a new design and upgraded hardware, most notably a colour interactive LCD screen, while still running on Ohme’s excellent software.

 Intelligent features